What to do with

 - Or sell them!
 Why not try the comparison tool on the Money Saving Expert website to find who’s offering the best price or sell them yourself on websites like eBay and Gumtree.

 - When you buy a new mobile phone in a shop, ask how you can recycle your old one.
 Most provide postal envelopes you can use.
-For example, Geek Squad allow customers to drop off their old phones into over 700 Carphone Warehouse stores across the country.
-You could get cash for your phone or a deposit towards a new handset.

 - If your unwanted phone is in good working condition and reasonably up-to-date, shops such as Cash Converters and CeX buy electrical or electronic items, especially if you have the original box and instructions etc.

 - If you'd rather not 'recycle' your phone using any of the above, you can dispose of it at most household waste and recycling centres in the containers marked "small electricals".
+Search below for your nearest recycling location.

 - If you simply wish to recycle the battery pack of your mobile phone, see our page on batteries for more information.